catalingavan/logbee-app/README.md

 ## Technology

 - Built on .NET8
-- Can be hosted on Windows, Linux or run as a [Docker container](Docker/README.md)
+- It can be hosted on Windows or Linux, or run as a [Docker container](Docker/README.md)
 - Configurable storage using MongoDB 6.0 or Azure Cosmos DB (more storage options are under development)

 ## Artifacts